Stivanification/Multisymmetry/README.md

 `g(x,y,z,w) = exp(10*x - y + 10*z - w)`
 is (2,2)-multisymmetric.

-This repository contains the julia code used in Paper (INSERT ARXIV LINK HERE) to calculate cubature rules for multisymmetric functions as well as the formulas obtained using this code.
+This repository contains the julia code used in [this paper](https://https://homepage.univie.ac.at/stefan.rigger/Stefan%20Rigger_files/papers/Heitzinger2018Cubature.pdf) to calculate cubature rules for multisymmetric functions as well as the formulas obtained using this code.
 The formulas can be found in the folder `formulas` and are labelled in the following